 The draft Guidance does not adequately distinguish between different types of conditional grants.
-In particular, para G8 seems to combine a number of different types of conditional grants, as follows:
+Paragraph G8 seems to combine:

-- Assets granted on condition that they are transferred to a third party; - Assets grants on condition that they are used to provide goods and services to third parties.
+- assets granted on condition that they are transferred to a third party; and - assets granted on condition that they are used to provide goods and services to third parties.

-In principle, Treasury has no objections to assets granted on condition that they are transferred to a third party being recognised as a liability.
-However, as discussed above, Treasury does object to the treatment proposed for the second category i.e. assets granted on condition that they are used to provide goods and services to third parties.
+In principle, HoTARAC has no objections to assets granted on condition that they are transferred to a third party being recognised as a liability.
+However, as discussed above, HoTARAC does object to the treatment proposed for the second category i.e. assets granted on condition that they are used to provide goods and services to third parties.

-This second category of conditional grants is also, in part, inconsistent with the ED 125 proposals.
-In particular, ED 125 concluded that the receipt of a non-financial asset with a condition that it be used to provide goods and services to third parties, that is not the subject of an in-substance agreement for the provision of goods and services, does not have an associated liability (refer ED 125, para 8.3.14).
-This is on the basis that there is no clear statement of the specific action to be taken with the granted asset.
+The proposed treatment of this second category of conditional grants may be inconsistent with ED 125 proposals.
+ED 125 concludes that the receipt of a non-financial asset, with a condition that it be used to provide goods and services to third parties that is not the subject of an in-substance agreement for the provision of goods and services, does not have an associated liability (refer ED 125, paragraph 8.3.14).
+This assumes there is no clear statement of the specific action to be taken with the granted asset.